VeriCoin (VRC) Price Hits $0.0524 on Major Exchanges

 According to CryptoCompare, “VRC was designed to reduce the PoW phase and enter PoST phase quickly.
 With a steady block reward and block time of sixty seconds, the PoW phase finished after the first few weeks of launch – 10/05/2014.
 The PoST interest rate is dynamic and depends on how much the coin is held and staked in the PoST.
 The dynamic interest rate is pegged at a sensible level of between 0-3% roughly.
 The PoST interest is gained through transaction fees which are also distributed to the Vericoin fund – to aid in development and promotion of the currency.
 There was no premine. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as VeriCoin directly using US dollars.
-Investors seeking to acquire VeriCoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VeriCoin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as VeriCoin directly using US dollars.
+Investors seeking to trade VeriCoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VeriCoin using one of the aforementioned exchanges.

 Receive News & Updates for VeriCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VeriCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.